juntingcai/PocketRealtor/server/document/Group.md

    "message" : "Hello Guys!"
 }
 ```
-The messages only can be seen by group the owner and members.
+* Messages only can be seen by group the owner and members.

-The messages will be displayed in GET-GROUP
+* Messages will be displayed in [GET-GROUP](https://github.com/sfdevshop/PocketRealtorApp/blob/serverBuilding/server/document/Group.md#get-group-owner-and-member-side)